-(1) to determine properties differentiating the two classes of cells (i.e., to find discriminant descriptions of each class),

-(2) to determine important common properties of the cancerous and the normal cells (i.e., to find a characteristic description of each class).
+- to determine properties differentiating the two classes of cells (that is, to find discriminant descriptions of each class) - to determine important common properties of the cancerous and the normal cells (that is, to find characteristic descriptions of each class).

-An assumption is made that the properties to be discovered may involve both quantitative information about the cells and their components, and qualitative information, which includes nominal variables and relationships existing among the components,
+An assumption is made that the properties to be discovered may involve both quantitative information about the cells and their components, and qualitative information, expressed by nominal variables and relationships existing among the components.

-The solution to the problem posed (or similar problems) can be obtained by a successive repetition of the 'focus attention -> hypothesize -> test' cycle described below.
+The solution to the problem posed (or similar problems) can be obtained by a successive repetition of the "focus attention-hypothesize-test" cycle described below.

-The 'focus attention' phase is concerned with defining the scope of the problem under consideration.
+The "focus attention" phase is concerned with defining the scope of the problem under consideration.
 This includes selecting descriptors appearing to be relevant, specifying underlying assumptions, and formulating the relevant problem knowledge.
 This first phase is performed by a researcher; it involves his/her technical knowledge and informal intuitions.
-The third, the 'test' phase, examines the hypotheses and tests them on new data.
+The third, the "test" phase, examines the hypotheses and tests them on new data.
 This phase may require collecting new samples, performing laboratory experiments, and/or critically analyzing the hypotheses.
-This phase is likely to involve knowledge and abilities that go beyond currently feasible computer systems.
+This phase is likely to involve knowledge and abilities that go beyond currently-feasible computer systems.

-It is the second, the 'hypothesize' phase, in which an inductive learning system may play a useful role: the role of an assistant for conducting a search for the most plausible and/or most interesting hypotheses.
+It is the second, the "hypothesize" phase, in which an inductive learning system may play a useful role: the role of an assistant for conducting a search for the most plausible and/or most interesting hypotheses.
 This search may be a formidable combinatorial task for a researcher, if the data sample is large and if each item of the data (in this case, a cell) is described by many variables and/or relations.

-Individual steps are as follows.
+Individual steps are as follows:

-(1) The user determines the set of initial descriptors and provides an annotation for each descriptor.
-We will assume that the annotation specifies the type, the domain, and any special properties of each descriptor (e.g., the transitivity of a relation).
+1. The user determines the set of initial descriptors and provides an annotation for each descriptor.
+We will assume that the annotation specifies the type, the domain, and any special properties of each descriptor (for example, the transitivity of a relation).
 In the case of structured descriptors, the annotation also specifies the structure of the domain.
 The specification of the annotation constitutes the first part of the problem background knowledge.

-Suppose that for our simple example problem, the following descriptors are selected.
+Suppose that for our simple example problem, the following descriptors are selected:

-Global descriptors (descriptors characterizing a whole cell):

-circ: the number of segments in the circumference of the cell, type: linear, domain: {1..10};
+- a.
+Global descriptors (those characterizing a whole cell) - circ-the number of segments in the circumference of the cell

+Type: linear Domain: {1..10}

-(II) - pplasm: the type of protoplasm in the cell (marked by encircled capital letters in Fig. 2), type: nominal.
+• pplasm-the type of protoplasm in the cell (marked by encircled capital letters in Figure 4-2)

-domain: {A. B, C, D}:

-(II) Local descriptors (those characterizing cell bodies and their relationships: - shape (B_i) ; the shape of body B_i , type: structured. domain: a tree structure with a set of leaves {triangle, circle, ellipse, heptagon, square, boat, spring), nonleaf nodes are defined by rules: [shape = circle v ellipse] ⇒ [shape = oval], [shape = triangle ∨ square v heptagon] ⇒ [shape = polygon], [shape = oval v polygon] ⇒ |shape = regular]. [shape = spring v boat]⇒ [shape = irregular]; - texture (B_i) : the texture of body B{in} type: nominal, domain: {blank, shaded, crossed, wavy, solid-black, solid-grey, stripes}; - weight (B_i) : the weight of body B{ii} type: linear. domain: {1, 2, ..., 5}; - orient(B_i): the orientation of B_i type; linear-cyclic (the last element is followed by the first), domain: {N, NE, E, SE, S, SW, W, NW}. condition of applicability: if $[shape(B_i) = boat]$; -contains $(C, B_1, B_2, \ldots) - C$ contains B_1, B_2, \ldots type: nominal. domain: {True, False}, properties: transitive relation; - hastails (B, L_1, L_2, \ldots) : a body B has tails L_1, L_2, \ldots type: nominal. domain: {True, False}, condition of applicability: if [shape(B) = boat].
+Type: structured

+Domain: a tree structure with a set of leaves {triangle, circle, ellipse, heptagon, square, boat, spring}

+Non-leaf nodes are defined by rules:

+[shape = circle ∨ ellipse] ⇒ [shape = oval]

+[shape = triangle ∨ square ∨ heptagon] ⇒ [shape = polygon]

+[shape = oval ∨ polygon] ⇒ [shape = regular]

+$[shape = spring \lor boat] \Rightarrow [shape = irregular]$

+• texture(Bi)-the texture of body Bi

+Type: nominal Domain: {blank, shaded, solid-black, solid-grey, stripes, crossed, wavy}

+• weight (Bi)-the weight of body Bi

+Type: linear

+Domain: {1,2,...,5}

+• orient (Bi)-the orientation of Bi

+Type: linear-cyclic (the last element is followed by the first) Domain: {N, NE, E, SE, S, SW, W, NW} Condition of applicability: if [shape (Bi) = boat]

+• contains (C, B1, B2, ...)-C contains B1, B2, ...

+Type: nominal Domain: {True,False} Properties: transitive relation

+• hastails (B, L1, L2, ...)-a body B has tails L1, L2, ...

+Type: nominal Domain: {True,False} Condition of applicability: if [shape (B) = boat]

-Note that the descriptors 'contains' and 'hastails' are predicates with variable number of arguments.
-Descriptor 'contains' is characterized as a transitive relation.
-Descriptors 'hastails' and 'orient' are applicable only under a certain condition.
+Note that the descriptors "contains" and "hastails" are predicates with a variable number of arguments.
+Descriptor "contains" is characterized as a transitive relation.
+Descriptors "hastails" and "orient" are applicable only under certain conditions.